justlee0606/GPS-Tracker/README.md

 # GPS Tracker

-GPS Tracker is an IOT mobile application that allows the user to keep track of where there personal belongings are at all times.
+GPS Tracker is an IOT mobile application that allows the user to keep track of where their personal belongings are at all times.

 ## Description